roseengineering/crystalweb/README.md

 using a test fixture and a Nanovna.
 The script will search for the series resonant point of the crystal and from there make measurements.
-It will also search for the parallel resonant point of the crystal, if the --stray option is given, to find the crystal's holder capacitance.
+It will also search for the parallel resonant point of the crystal, if the --stray option is given.
+The parallel resonant frequency is used to find the crystal's "holder" capacitance CO.

 The script operates by drilling the Nanovna down to the series resonance point of the crystal and measuring its Cm, Lm, and Rm values using the phase shift